JohnTurnerPGH/quietkit-hexo-site/source/box-breathing/index.md

 </div>

-Have a little more time, or have the ability to listen to audio?
+*Have trouble falling asleep?
+Want a technique designed just for that?*

-Try our <a href="/">guided meditation for beginners</a> to help deepen your meditation and mindfulness habit! :)
+Try the <a href="/img/4-7-8-v02.gif">4-7-8 technique</a>.
+Just breathe in for 4 seconds, hold for 7 seconds, exhale for 8 seconds, and repeat as needed!  :)